openpnp/openpnp/3D-Units-per-Pixel.md

 # Using with Feeders

 All the OpenPnP feeders using Computer Vision should now work in 3D (if not, please report a bug :-)).
-When scale is important, e.g. to recognize carrier tape sprocket holes by their size and pitch, the relevant Z must be known, for the feeder vision to work.
+When scale is important, e.g. to recognize carrier tape sprocket holes by their size and pitch, the relevant Z must be known.
 Therefore, you might see an error if this Z coordinate is not yet set:

 ![Z missing Error](https://user-images.githubusercontent.com/9963310/131219923-afa8f871-2773-4f16-9532-67028acb96b4.png)